Skip links

 J. Haydn: Cello Concerto in D major, Hob.VIIb:2 (1783)

-"The word "transition" is popular in art history when forms of expression change, and it sounds dramatic, but it rarely is.
-In the Baroque era, polyphony and fugue were paramount, but melody with accompaniment was an equal form of expression that only slowly replaced polyphony.
-And in times of transition, labels are of little use, as baroque and classicism can coexist in the same composer.
-But since historians value order and archive drawers, we are easily tempted to think of style terms as something the music itself has created, when in fact they are simply a way of dealing with it.
-The three cello concertos on this CD shed light on the long, prolific period in the latter half of the 18th century, when the typical stylistic features of the Baroque were gradually supplanted by the simple, so-called gallant style."
+“The term ‘turning point’ is commonly used in art history to describe shifts in artistic expression; it sounds dramatic, but such shifts are rare.
+During the Baroque period, polyphony and the fugue reigned supreme, but melody with accompaniment was an equally valid form of expression that simply gradually supplanted polyphony.
+And in times of transition, labels are of little use, for Baroque and Classicism can appear side by side in the work of a single composer.
+But since historians value order and filing cabinets, we are easily tempted to perceive stylistic concepts as something the music itself has created, whereas they are actually merely a way of approaching it.
+The three cello concertos on this CD shed light on the long, fertile period in the latter half of the 18th century, when the typical stylistic features of the Baroque were gradually supplanted by the simple, so-called “galant” style”

 Karl Aage Rasmussen